Background Image Alternative Text: pine seedling

 Graduate Studies

-Graduate study is offered in the Department of Forestry leading to the degrees of Master of Science in forestry and Doctor of Philosophy in forest resources.
+The Department of Forestry offers graduate programs leading to the degrees of Master of Science in forestry and Doctor of Philosophy in forest resources.
 Specialized areas of study include forest business, forest management and economics, forest genetics, forest hydrology and soils, silviculture, forest biometrics, forest photogrammetry and remote sensing, forest tree and seed physiology, forest harvesting and operations, and forest ecophysiology.
 The department has an extensive research program within the MSU Forest and Wildlife Research Center.
-This program provides the graduate student with a wide choice of problems for thesis or dissertation research supervised by an experienced faculty.
+This program provides graduate students with a wide choice of problems for thesis or dissertation research supervised by an experienced faculty member.
 Visit the MSU Online Graduate Catalog for course descriptions and more information.

 Graduate Handbook Apply Online